hilbix/mc/README.md

 Note:

-- To access the server console, run `bukkit` without parameters.  `bukkit` gives some good login-shell for Bukkit admins.
+- To access the server console, run `bukkit` without parameters.  `bukkit` gives some good login-shell for Spigot admins.
 Execute from `.ssh/authorized_keys` (perhaps I can explain in future deeper)

 - If you execute `bukkit` and see `connect: Connection refused` then run `autostart.sh` (it is in `~/bin/`) to start the control script.
 If this does not help, do a `less ~/log/bukkit.out` and look at the end of this file.